RealVividlee/vividlee-rep/README.md

 ## How to Set Up Tailscale for Use with My Servers

-1. Download Tailscale for Windows from(https://tailscale.com/download/windows).
+1. Use my link and download Tailscale for Windows from(https://login.tailscale.com/uinv/i20c69cf8d3f9f23b).
-2. Run the downloaded file and allow any prompts from Windows Defender.
+2. Log in using your Google account and click "Connect".
-3. Log in using your Google account and click "Connect".
+3. Run the downloaded file and allow any prompts from Windows Defender.

 ## Important Considerations